Tornadoes of 1985: June 8

 Tornadoes killed two in Wisconsin and one in Michigan.

 June 29 (Indonesia)

 An unrated but damaging tornado struck Musi Bayuasin Regency in the south part of Sumatra.
 The tornado damaged/destroyed schools, mosques and two hundreds of homes in the village.
 Fortunately no casualties were reported.

 July

 There were 51 tornadoes confirmed in the US in July.

 July 25

 An F3 tornado spawned by Hurricane Bob briefly touched down near the Albemarle County and Greene County line, hitting a grocery store and a subdivision, causing no deaths or injuries.

 August

 There were 108 tornadoes confirmed in the US in August.

 August 12

 An F2 tornado struck Auburndale, WI, which caused millions of dollars in damage and completely destroyed a mobile home.

 August 16

 An F3 tornado spawned by Hurricane Danny struck Waco, Tennessee, and produced a damage swath that was 500 yards wide.

 September

 There were 40 tornadoes confirmed in the US in September.

+September 3 (Philippines)

+An F1 tornado spawned by Typhoon Tess struck Lemery, Batangas where it destroyed 56 houses and left 336 people homeless.
+It killed a 5-year-old boy and injured 5 other people.